What is included?

 Delivery costs are calculated at check out depending on the country you live in.
 In France, the delivery costs are of 2,7€.
 In the rest of the world, they go from 5€ to 8€.
 Delivery for smartphone versions is free.

 How long will my items take to arrive?

 Tracked package will arrive in about 2-3 days depending on where you are in France.
 All orders made after 9AM will be shipped the next day.
 If you are interested in delivery via courier service in Paris, drop us a line at email@example.com.

-If you are not satisfied with the hunt, you have 7 days to return it to us and we will refund the credit card or PayPal account you paid with (please note that the shipping costs cannot be refunded).
-Please contact us and we will provide you the necessary information for shipping.
+If you are not satisfied with the hunt, return it to us within 3 months, and we will refund your credit card or PayPal account.
+Please note that the shipping costs cannot be refunded.
+Email us at firstname.lastname@example.org, and we will provide you the necessary information for shipping.